Variable Declarations and Reassignments

 • mutable is used to create a mutable binding.

-• set is used to change the value of a mutable binding.
+• = without a let is used to change the value of a mutable binding.

 For all three statements, the left-hand side consists of a symbol or a symbol tuple.
 If the right-hand side of the binding is a tuple, then that tuple may be fully or partially deconstructed upon assignment.
 The only requirement for deconstruction is that the shape of the tuple on the right-hand side matches the shape of the symbol tuple on the left side.
 The symbol tuple may contain nested tuples or omitted symbols, or both, indicated by an underscore.
 For example: